Gender inequality: Russia

-According to United Nations Development Programme, Russia's gender inequality index is 0.255, ranking it 54 out of 162 countries in 2018.
+According to the United Nations Development Programme, Russia's gender inequality index is 0.255, ranking it 54 out of 162 countries in 2018.
 Women hold 16.1% of parliamentary seats and 96.3% have reached at least a secondary level of education.
 Researchers calculate the loss to the annual budget due to gender segregation to be roughly 40–50%.
 Although women hold prominent positions in Russia's government, traditional gender roles are still prevalent, and there is room for improvement when dealing with gender pay gap, domestic violence and sexual harassment.

 Turkey

 According to the 2020 Gender Decoupling Index, which was created by the World Economic Forum with data on education, participation in the economy, political representation and health, Turkey is 130th out of 153 countries. in line.
-In other words, Turkey is the country with the highest gender Decoupling after 23 countries, including sharia-governed countries such as Iran, Pakistan, Saudi Arabia and undeveloped African countries such as Mali, Togo and Gambia.According to TurkStat data, 57% of women in Turkey are happy.
+In other words, Turkey is the country with the highest gender Decoupling after 23 countries, including sharia-governed countries such as Iran, Pakistan, Saudi Arabia and undeveloped African countries such as Mali, Togo and Gambia.
+According to TurkStat data, 57% of women in Turkey are happy.
 The happiness rate of men is at the level of 47.6%.The labor force participation rate of women in Turkey refers to the place of women in working life, this rate is 36.2% in Turkey; the OECD average is 63.6%.
 Turkey is one of the few countries not only among the OECD countries of which it is a member, but also in the whole world, where the participation rate of women in the labor force is the lowest.
 Dec.
-According to the Human Development Report of the United Nations Development Program dated 2016, the labor force participation rate of women is 49.6% on average in the world and is significantly higher than that of Turkey.It shows that female unemployment in Turkey (14%) is higher than the OECD average (9.8%).
+According to the Human Development Report of the United Nations Development Programme dated 2016, the labor force participation rate of women is 49.6% on average in the world and is significantly higher than that of Turkey.
+It shows that female unemployment in Turkey (14%) is higher than the OECD average (9.8%).
 In other words, there is a serious danger of protection for women in Turkey.The unequal position of women in working life is also reflected in economic income inequality.
 Women's share of gross national income is lower than that of men in all countries.
 But gender income inequality in Turkey is higher than the inequality seen in the OECD and world averages.
 Gross national income per capita for women in Turkey is 39.3% of that for men; the OECD average is 59.6%, and the world average is 55.5%.